-Software companies, and particularly those catering to the medical industry, can disclose pricing information in a variety of ways.
-While some require the completion of lengthy forms, custom quotes, or virtual interviews for even a ballpark number; others are more forthright about their costs.
-Don’t let misconceptions about hidden fees and ongoing costs keep you from exploring software that will elevate your practice and your business.
+Software companies—particularly those catering to the medical industry—disclose pricing information in a variety of convoluted ways.
+While some require completing lengthy forms, custom quotes, or virtual interviews for even a ballpark number, others are more forthright about their costs.
+Don’t let misconceptions about hidden fees and ongoing costs keep you from exploring software that will elevate your practice and business.

 Debunking Myths About Medical Software Costs for Practices

 Myth: While the initial monthly or yearly price may be within your budget, these software costs often do not include charges for add-ons like implementation and data migration.

 Reality: HealthIT reports that implementation costs can range from $15,000 to $70,000, depending on the number of providers.
 However, not all software vendors (including RXNT) charge for setup.
 It’s an important question to ask during your research process.

 Myth: Pricing is based on the total number of staff members using the software, and vendors may limit the number of individuals using the product.

 Reality: Not all software companies set pricing the same way.
 For example, RXNT doesn’t charge for any non-licensed staff members who use our software—you only pay for licensed providers.